Is the material you wish to copy still protected by copyright?

 When all other options enabling the reproduction of a work have been exhausted, seeking clearance from the copyright holder is required.

 Before initiating a process to seek clearance, determine if there is an alternate way to make the material available without reproducing it, which will satisfy your purposes.
-For example, links to many resources available online can be provided by email, or in a lesson within the LMS - see Linking to full-text articles and e-books.
+For example, links to many resources available online can be provided by email, or in a lesson within Virtual Campus - see Linking to full-text articles and e-books.

 It is best to secure clearance in writing.
 Keep a copy for your own records and indicate on the copy you make once cleared that it is used with permission.
 Fees or tariffs might be required and always add time, as much as 6 to 8 weeks or more to the process.
 Sometimes clearance is not granted or cannot be secured in a timely fashion and choosing an alternative resource will be required.